krishnanlab/teaching/2019-spring_compbio/README.md

 - The two students will also make a note of all the points discussed in the class during the presentation, write-up them up by working with me, and post the discussion on [PubPeer](https://pubpeer.com/).

 ### Scribing
-Each topic's "Lecture" class will have two dedicated scribes who will take notes on the lecture, work with Arjun to refine the notes, and circulate a final version to the rest of the class.
+Each topic's "Lecture" class will have a dedicated scribe who will take notes on the lecture, work with Arjun to refine the notes, and circulate a final version to the rest of the class.
 - We will use [stackedit](https://stackedit.io) + Google Drive to create notes and then publish them on GitHub.
-- Scribes should submit their _individually completed_ drafts of their notes within 3 days after lecture.
+- Scribe should submit their draft of their notes within 3 days after lecture.
 I will read those notes and give comments/suggestions.
-- The two scribes should then work together to combine their drafts+comments into a single final scribe notes and submit within 6 days after lecture.
+- The final scribe notes that incorporates all the comments should be submitted within 6 days after lecture.

 ### Semester Project and Presentation
 A major goal of this course is to prepare you for performing original research in computational biology, and for effectively presenting your ideas and research.
 The semester project will serve as the most practical way to do exactly that.